 CANSA Care Centres have wig-banks that stock synthetic and human hair wigs which may be hired by patients.
 The availability, styles and colours vary at each CANSA Care Centre.
 These wigs have been donated to CANSA and are lent out to patients and then returned and ready to be loaned out again to someone else.
-CANSA asks for a donation for the wigs, so that we can manage their upkeep and care.
+CANSA asks for a donation of R100 for the wigs, so that we can manage their upkeep and care.

 Upon request wigs made from human hair may be ordered from CANSA’s Head Office, as staff there receive wigs from our wig-maker.
 Wig recipients may give a donation towards the wig.
 Requests for human hair wigs may be directed to Lucinda Carter, email: email@example.com

 How Can I Donate My Ponytail to CANSA?

 CompassionHat an Alternate to Wigs